 Fort Knox Gold Stronghold Documentary

-Gold Leaf is a a sheet of gold that has been beaten so thin that it is practically translucent.
+Gold Leaf is a sheet of gold that has been beaten so thin that it is practically translucent.

-Gold is so soft and malleable that it can easily be formed and shaped in many different ways.
+Gold is so soft and malleable that it can easily be formed and shaped in many ways.

 Gold Facts: Six